yarnpkg/website/_posts/2016-12-01-lockfiles-for-all.md

 Notifying the Babel contributors via GitHub issues, tweets, Facebook messages, emails, phone calls, smoke signals, and by carrier pigeon.

-Babel contributors couldn't possible prevent users from being affected by every error.
+Babel contributors couldn't possibly prevent users from being affected by every error.
 In order to do so, every 0.5 seconds they would need to be able to run CI, notice the error, find a fix, publish a new version, and get every user to upgrade.
 There's just no way to make this happen.